kgscialdone/haven-json/README.md

 issues as much as possible, giving you a simple, concise, easy to understand way to interface with your data, while still being type-safe (and without all the type-safety syntax clutter).

-Haven may eventually support a data-binding style of JSON manipulation, but for now, it's at the bottom of the priority list.
-Haven's philosophy revolves around simplicity and flexibility, and data-binding is by necessity rather complex, verbose, and tedious - it has it's uses, certainly, but when it comes to this project I find it more important to focus on making Haven as awesome as possible within it's existing philosophy.
-That said, if anyone would like to create data-binding capabilities for Haven as an addon library, feel free to let me know and I'll be sure to link you here.
+Haven also supports a data-binding style of JSON manipulation, similar to most existing JVM libraries; however, this functionality is built on top of the core tree-model system and is really somewhat of a second class citizen.
+It's recommended to use the tree-model style for simple interactions with your data, and apply the data binding approach primarily when your code needs to interface with other outside code (for example, returning an object instead of raw JSON from an API call convenience method).

 ## Installation
 You can install Haven with [JitPack](https://jitpack.io/#tripl3dogdare/haven-json) (Gradle example